rharsh-1020/GeneticGAN/README.md

 ## ⚡ Notes

 - The dataset should be organized in ImageFolder format.
-- GAN-GA supports RGB images, while Vanilla GAN supports grayscale.
+- GAN-GA supports RGB images, while GAN supports grayscale.
 - Outputs (images, checkpoints, metrics) are saved in the `outputs/` folder.